usaid-cs/yesterday-i-learned/random.md

 1. Those tiny bean things sometimes included in sandwiches are either broccoli or [alfalfa](https://en.wikipedia.org/wiki/Alfalfa) sprouts.
 1. To be awarded life insurance money early, use the word *mephitic* (foul smelling) to describe your wife's breath.
 1. Buzzcuts were originally given to prevent head lice.
 1. [An ounce of weed is a large volume](https://i0.wp.com/stuffstonerslike.com/wp-content/uploads/2015/06/ounce-of-weed.jpg?resize=1000%2C750).
-Clack suggests thinking in the form of fried spices.
+Clack suggests thinking in the form of dried spices.
 1. A "bump stock"... uses a gun's recoil to pull the trigger (with the distance between the action and the stock), making it effectively automatic.
 1. Directors for *Girls* finally found HBO's tolerance for (basically pornography on TV) when [they refused to air Adam Driver's ejaculation in fear of losing their licence](https://www.cinemablend.com/television/1620020/the-major-sex-scene-even-hbo-wasnt-comfortable-with).
 1. *Größereswasserloobereich Wassersicherheitsausschuss* probably means "greater waterloo region water safety committee".